How to Get Rid of Pounding Headaches for Good

 - Improve the flexibility of your neck and upper back joints.
 Changes in the function and movement of your neck and upper back joints can easily trigger chronic headaches by causing muscle spasms.

 - Drink enough water.
 More and more research points to chronic dehydration of the body and brain as a cause of headaches.
 If you drink sodas, coffee, tea and caffeinated beverages, these are actually diuretics, causing your body to eliminate water.
 Instead of soda or flavored beverages, drink more water!

 - Avoid processed foods and high fat foods.
 A simple solution is to avoid food that comes in a box.
 Buy fresh produce and fuel your body.
 The chemistry of most processed foods builds up to toxic levels in the body and can ruin normal body functions, especially those of the nervous system.

 If you find yourself suffering with a headache more than 3 times a month, it is time for you to discover the root cause of your pain, before it becomes a real big problem.
-Call us today to have a thorough physical therapy evaluation of your neck and spine, discovering the true mechanism of your headaches and finding relief for good!
+Contact Innovative Physical Therapy today to have a thorough physical therapy evaluation of your neck and spine, discovering the true mechanism of your headaches and finding relief for good!